kentoxd/Speak-Up/CONTENT_EXPANSION_GUIDE.md

-# 📚 SpeakUp Content Expansion Guide
+wor# 📚 SpeakUp Content Expansion Guide

 Use this guide to easily add new lessons, quizzes, practice exercises, and other content to your SpeakUp app.